Alexandroupolis: Road transport

-Egnatia Odos is the largest main road that passes through Alexandroupolis.
+The A2 Egnatia Odos motorway is the largest main road that passes through Alexandroupolis.
 It connects the city with Igoumenitsa, Ioannina, Kozani, Grevena, Veria, Thessaloniki, Kavala, Xanthi and Komotini to the west and Kipoi of Evros to the east.
 There are bus routes of the Evros Bus Service connecting Alexandroupolis with the cities of Komotini, Xanthi, Kavala and Thessaloniki.
 There are bus routes that connect Alexandroupolis directly with Athens.
 There is a frequent daily connection with the other regions of Evros (Feres, Soufli, Didymoteicho, Orestiada, etc.).

 Urban Transport

-The residents of the Municipality of Alexandroupolis are transported by the Urban Bus Service of Alexandroupolis with 15 routes.
-Through the city buses, the city centre is connected to the University buildings, the Hospital, the Airport and surrounding areas such as: Maistros, Makri (and Agia Paraskevi Beach), Palagia, Loutra, Nipsa, Mesembria, Avas, Amfitriti, Aisymi, Dikella and Apalos.
+The Urban Bus Service of Alexandroupolis operates 15 routes.
+They connect the centre to the University, the hospital, the Airport and surrounding areas such as: Maistros, Makri (and Agia Paraskevi Beach), Palagia, Loutra, Nipsa, Mesembria, Avas, Amfitriti, Aisymi, Dikella and Apalos.
+Additional routes connect the centre with five districts: Poimenidi, Altinalmazi Park, Agios Vasileios, Exopolis and End of Avantos Street.

-Since November 2020, 3 Municipal Transport routes have been added, connecting the city centre with three districts of the city's urban complex: Poimenidi, Agios Vasileios and Altinalmazi Park.

 Health

 Alexandroupolis University General Hospital (PGNA)

 The Hospital of Alexandroupolis was founded in 1939 under the name "Alexandroupolis State Hospital".
 The hospital was divided into two services, Medicine and Administration.
-The staff of the hospital at that time was 26 people, ie 13 administrative staff, 5 scientific and 8 nursing staff.
+The staff of the hospital at that time was 26 people, i.e. 13 administrative staff, 5 scientific and 8 nursing staff.
 In 1987 it was co-located with the Department of Medicine of the Democritus University of Thrace.
 In 2002, the merger of the University General Hospital of Alexandroupolis and the General Hospital of Alexandroupolis was completed in one unit under the name "University General Hospital of Alexandroupolis".

 The following subsidiary organizations and services are under its jurisdiction: Medical Center of Soufli, Medical Center of Samothrace (including the Regional Clinics), Technological Education of First Cycle of Nursing (Nursing School).
 It operates in a building complex with a total area of 93,544 sq.m., within a plot of 200,000 sq.m., the largest hospital ever built in Greece, and covers the needs of the wider region of Eastern Macedonia and Thrace.
 The total capacity of the hospital is 673 beds.